m-noor/IrisData_Project/README.md

 The imported libraries are:
 1. `pandas` - provides easy manipulation of datasets (dataframes) and obtain descriptive statistical information

 2. `matplotlib.pyplot` - generate graphical plots.
-Note that pandas already call matplotlib implicitly for plotting
+Note that pandas already call matplotlib implicitly for plotting, although using this library allows for more finetuning than from `pandas`

-3. `tkinter` - provides access to OS open file dialog box
+3. `tkinter` - provides access to the OS open file dialog box

-4. `os, sys, pathlib` - to obtain root drive and perform directory operations in an OS-independent way
+4. `os, sys, pathlib` - to obtain root drive and perform directory operations in an OS-independent way (*the Python way*)

 5. `datetime` - to allow reading current date and time.
-Only used to generate a name for folder to save outputs to
+Only used to generate a name for a folder to save outputs to

 ### Description of script execution
 The script performs certain tasks in a logical way as detailed below: